The vaccine is available every year to adults and children at risk of flu and its complications.

 - diabetes mellitus

-- are a child with a moderate to severe neurodevelopmental disorder such as cerebral palsy
+- children with moderate to severe neurodevelopmental disorder eg. cerebal palsy